-Dr Shaohua Lei This course is taught by Dr Shaohua Lei, Assistant Professor in the School of International Studies at PKU.
-Please visit the course page on our website for further background information and research details.
-NEW FOR 2019 Policy Innovation in Contemporary China: From "Big Society" to Social Credit Scores China's meteoric rise as an economic superpower has improved the well-being of most its citizens, but development has also brought with it a number of new challenges.
+Policy Innovation in Contemporary China: From "Big Society" to Social Credit Scores China's meteoric rise as an economic superpower has improved the well-being of most its citizens, but development has also brought with it a number of new challenges.
 To address complex social, economic, and environmental problems, China has cultivated a long history of developing, testing, and implementing a wide range of macro and micro level policy innovations.
 The course uses tried and tested innovations, like the "big society", and brand new ones, such as the Social Credit system set to launch in 2020, as lenses through which students explore key questions: How do states organize and manage societies?
 Why are some policy innovations employed over others?
 How can states, societies, and markets work in cooperation to address pressing social problems?
 How successful are these schemes, and how might they differently affect particular groups?
 And, how can we anticipate (and potentially minimise) the unintended effects of planned social management policies?
-Course code: LPS-PP201
+Course code: LPS-PP201 This course is taught by Dr Timothy Hildebrandt, Associate Professor of Social Policy and Development at LSE.

-Dr Timothy Hildebrandt This course is taught by Dr Timothy Hildebrandt, Associate Professor of Social Policy and Development at LSE.
-Please visit the course page on our website for further background information and research details.
-A Yellow Dragon in a Flux of Change: Understanding Social Policy in China Historically and literally, a dragon is a symbolic icon of state power in Chinese culture.
-More frequently, the role of the state is usually more visible in Chinese society because of its solid centralised power structure.
-As China has surfaced as an economic giant in the context of globalisation, how this post-socialist country will adjust itself to a profoundly-changed society and strategically respond to the growing social tensions and diverse needs remains appealing.
+A Complex Society: Social Issues and Social Policy in China As China has surfaced as an economic giant in the context of globalisation, how this post-socialist country will adjust itself to a profoundly-changed society and strategically respond to the growing social tensions and diverse needs remains appealing.
 In advanced industrialised democracies, social policy is widely adopted by government to address social issues, such as poverty, health inequality, ageing, unemployment and housing shortage.
 In China, social policy didn't exist as an independent policy arena in the period of planned economy.
 Economic reform and openness started in the late 1970s and created a massive impact on the social fabric and the trajectories of social welfare and social protection development.
-Course code: LPS-SA202
+Course code: LPS-SA202 This course is taught by Professor Xiong Yuegen, Professor in the Department of Sociology at PKU.

-Professor Xiong Yuegen This course is taught by Professor Xiong Yuegen, Professor in the Department of Sociology at PKU.
-Please visit the course page on our website for further background information and research details.
 Opening the Black Box: Understanding Chinese Foreign Policy Making An economically more powerful and confident China is exerting unprecedented influence on global affairs with its proactive diplomacy.
 In order to predict and respond to China's international behaviour, it is essential to understand the causes behind such conduct.
 But the very nature of the structure of Chinese society and government has made this a difficult, if not impossible, task, albeit appealing.
 The saying that foreign policy making is a black box is more accurate in China than in many other countries.
 Aiming to open the black box of Chinese foreign policy-making, this course tries to bridge foreign decision-making theories and Chinese foreign policy-making practice to understand the major factors that shape Chinese foreign policy and how they exert their influences.
-Course code: LPS-IR206
+Course code: LPS-IR206 This course is taught by Professor Zhang Qingmin, Professor and Chair of the Department of Diplomacy in the School of International Studies at PKU.